tav/nodelint/README.md

 reporters
 ---------

-By default nodelint.js uses an internal `reporter` function to output it's results to the console.
+By default nodelint uses an internal `reporter` function to output it's results to the console.
 For basic use it's possible to alter the `error_prefix` and `error_suffix` colors within your `config.js` file.
 This will prepend or append coloring information to the results when JSLint complains about your code.
-There may be times when a more customizable reporting system might be needed (*i.e. IDE/Text Editor integrations or customized console outputs*).
+There may be times when a more customizable reporting system might be needed (*i.e.
+IDE/Text Editor integrations or customized console outputs*).

-nodelint.js allows you to designate a custom reporter for outputting the results from JSLint's run.
-This `reporter` function will override the default function built into nodelint.js.
+nodelint allows you to designate a custom reporter for outputting the results from JSLint's run.
+This `reporter` function will override the default function built into nodelint.
 To utilize a custom reporter first create a js file that has a function in it named `reporter`:

 `example-reporter.js`: